Opendigitalradio/ODR-DabMod/dpd/README.md

 - A feedback connection from the power amplifier output, at an appropriate power level for the B200.
   Usually this is done with a directional coupler.
 - ODR-DabMod with enabled dpd_port, and with a samplerate of 8192000 samples per second.
-- Synchronous=1 so that the USRP has the timestamping set properly.
+- Synchronous=1 so that the USRP has the timestamping set properly, internal refclk and pps are sufficient for this example.
+- A live mux source with TIST enabled.

 See dpd/dpd.ini for an example.

 TODO
 ----

-Fix timestamps and test if frame data is valid.
+Implement a PA model that updates the predistorter.